Britain's FTSE lifted by recovery in Glencore

 By Kit Rees and Alistair Smout

-LONDON, Feb 17 (Reuters) - Britain’s top share index rallied for a fourth straight session on Wednesday as appetite grew for underperformers in the mining sector, led by a surge in miner Glencore.
+LONDON, Feb 17 (Reuters) - Britain’s top share index rallied for a fourth straight session on Wednesday as appetite for underperformers in the mining sector continued to build, led by a surge in miner Glencore.

-Commodities and mining firm Glencore soared 16.6 percent, touching its highest level since November, although the volatile stock has lost around two-thirds of its value since May.
+Commodities and mining firm Glencore jumped more than 15 percent, touching its highest level since November, although the volatile stock has lost around two-thirds of its value since May.

 Traders said the firm’s early refinancing of some of its debt was supporting the stock.
 The debt had been under close watch as falling commodity prices put a strain on balance sheets.

-“One of the main reasons for the relative underperformance in the mining sector and Glencore was ... high debt levels and risks of more credit downgrades,” Atif Latif, director at Guardian Stockbrokers, said.
+“One of the main reasons for the relative underperformance in the mining sector and Glencore was due to high debt levels and risks of more credit downgrades,” Atif Latif, director at Guardian Stockbrokers, said.

 “We are pleased to see this news allowing some de-risking on the share price as balance sheet concerns have eased.”

-Anglo American surged 17.6 percent, extending a rise from the previous session.
+Anglo American rose more than 10 percent, extending a rise from the previous session, which saw the stock finish 1.3 percent higher following volatile trade in the stock in light of its results.

 Deutsche Bank raised its target price on the stock, saying that the plan to sell certain assets was “designed to navigate Anglo to a more manageable gearing level”.